Support

 InnoNext offers innovation internships from 2 different streams:

 2) ASPIRING INNOVATORS, entrepreneurship-focused internships where aspiring innovators develop business attitudes and competencies through expert mentoring while gaining practical insights into innovative companies.
-This opportunity is open to students and graduates from EIT Label Masters and Doctoral programs, EIT Alumni, and EIT Jumpstarter.
+This opportunity is open to students and graduates from EIT Label Masters and Doctoral programs and EIT Alumni.
 The internship can last up to 6 months.

 The Hosting Company will specify the exact duration in the internship vacancy description.